 Installing a home humidifier is a great idea.
 There are two types available these days.
 The smaller, portable types that are intended for just one room, and larger ones that are ideal for the whole home.
 The latter types of home humidifiers are installed along with your heat and air conditioner system, and so are obviously not portable.

-If you choose the heating and cooling system that is intended for the whole home it will be installed with your heat and air conditioner system.
+If you choose the Whole Home Humidifier System it will be installed with your heat and air conditioner system.
 All you need to do is select the humidity level you want and then go on about your day to day living.
-Using a hygrometer the humidifier is able to accurately determine the level of humidity in the home.
+By using a hygrometer, the humidifier is able to accurately determine the level of humidity in the home.
 The air is then automatically humidified and warmed via your furnace so that it is distributed evenly throughout the whole house.

-Ideally, your home humidifier will monitor the level of humidity within the home and add moisture only when it is necessary according to the humidity level that you have pre-set.
-If you compare the whole home humidifiers with the portable room type humidifiers you will find that the latter do not have regulators.
+Ideally, your home humidifier will monitor the level of humidity within the home and add moisture only when it is necessary according to the level that you have pre-set.
+If you compare it with the portable room type humidifiers you will find that the latter do not have regulators.
 This means that the humidification is not stopped when the correct level has been attained.
 When there is too much humidity problems begin to arise, such as respiratory problems, allergy problems, mold and mildew growth, mites, etc.

 Maintaining Your Home Humidifier

 Room humidifiers require cleaning fairly frequently.
-The reason for this is because mold and bacteria can accumulate in the different parts of the humidifier as well as in the water tank.
-On the other hand, whole home humidifiers only need a good clean a couple of times during the course of the year.
+The reason is that mold and bacteria can accumulate in the different parts of the humidifier as well in the water tank.
+On the other hand, whole-home humidifiers only need a good clean a couple of times during the course of the year.
 When the water evaporates it leaves a mineral deposit that looks like white dust, and this should be cleaned.
 Aside from that, further maintenance is usually not required.

-The Benefits of a Heating and Cooling System for Your Health
+The Benefits of a Heating and Cooling Humidifying System for Your Health

 When the air is maintained at the correct level of humidity comfort is enhanced and so is overall well-being.
-Also, thanks to the humidifier installed in your heat and air conditioner system, you can enjoy keeping the thermostat level lower, which obviously translates into a financial saving when you get your energy bill!
-For health benefits and even financial benefits, installing a whole home heating and cooling system makes sense.
+Also, thanks to the humidifier installation, your heat, and air conditioner system will keep the thermostat level lower.
+Obviously, this translates into a financial saving when you get your energy bill!
+For health benefits and even financial benefits, installing a whole-home humidifier system makes sense.